 Yet as perplexing as this was, it the way the state trooper behaved when the driver of the pickup truck slowed down and stopped before pulling onto the main road.
 “Why so early?” the trooper called out after the militiaman lowered the driver’s side window.

-“I need to a run one a member of the news tem to Tucson before swinging by home to check on the kids.
+“I need to a run one member of the news team to Tucson before swinging by home to check on the kids.
 Little Katie is cutting a new tooth and Karl Junior is acting up.
-Betty told me if I didn’t come home and straighten the boy out, she was going box him up in a crate and ship him off to his granny.”
+Betty told me if I didn’t come home and straighten the boy out, she was going to box him up in a crate and ship him off to his granny.”

 The state troop chuckled.
 “Well in that case, you better get a move on.
 If your wife is anything like mine, she isn’t the kind of woman who makes idle threats.”